finstat/api-documentation/sk-api/en/additional/autocomplete.md

 ## Autocomplete request
 Returns suggestions of companies stored on FinStat.sk according requested *query*.
-Suggestions are returned as [`ApiAutoComplete`](#ApiAutoComplete) structure
+Suggestions are returned as [`ApiAutoComplete`](#ApiAutoComplete) structure Send request query will be automatically shortened by the server to the first 100 words for performance reasons.

 > **Requested URL**: ```https://www.finstat.sk/api/autocomplete```<br />
 > **Hash parameter**: {query}